automat/sketch-context2d/README.md

 ##Introduction

 This isn't a plugin.
-Its node.js cmd line tool to run js modules via [browserify](https://github.com/substack/node-browserify) in Sketch.
+Its node.js **command-line tool to run js modules via [browserify](https://github.com/substack/node-browserify) in Sketch**.

 Essentially it creates a javascript context with an injected canvas object which is a representation of the current selected artboard or group and exposes Sketchs drawing capabilities through the canvas 2d context.
 The API mirrors CanvasRenderingContext2D.